 Finally, you can use the import button to copy content from another interval.
 This can be useful if you want to copy a structure or format from one interval to another, before making the necessary alterations.

 - Green "intervals" are those that aren't currently being edited.
-There can be one or more green interval at any time.
+There can be one or more green intervals at any time.
 You can edit any green interval simply by clicking on it.
 The content in the dynamic content element will automatically update, ready for editing.

 - The equalize sizes button quickly resizes all the existing intervals into equal parts.
 For instance, if you have a result set of between 0 and 100 with 4 states, then clicking the button would create four equal states of 25 points each.

 - The reset all button allows you to start the process again, from the initial settings lightbox.